Humanities librarians have identified the following free websites as highly useful resources for genealogy research.

 Polish genealogy resources.

-Records available online include Death and Burial Index, Wisconsin Jewish Chronicle Obituary Index, Marriage Records, and Rabbis of Congregation Emanu-El.
+Records available online include Death and Burial Index, Wisconsin Jewish Chronicle Obituary Index, Marriage Records, Rabbis of Congregation Emanu-El, and JMM's Oral History project participant list.

 JewishGen: The Home of Jewish Genealogy